 ANSWERED: What is the Xfinity Regional Sports Fee and Frequently Asked Questions

-The Regional Sports Fee is an itemized charge that you'll see on your bill.
+The Regional Sports Network Fee is an itemized charge that you'll see on your bill.
 This charge is not a government-mandated fee and will increase from time to time.
 It's based on our costs of providing the regional sports networks that we carry on our cable systems in each area.
-These costs include the fees that regional sports networks charge us to carry them on our cable systems, which are among our largest increasing costs.
-The Regional Sports Fee is not included in our promotional pricing or pricing under your minimum-term agreement and can increase during your promotion or minimum-term.
+These costs include the fees that regional sports networks charge us to carry them on our cable systems, which are among the fastest growing components of our programming costs.
+The Regional Sports Network Fee is not included as part of our promotional pricing or pricing under your minimum-term agreement and can increase during your promotion or minimum-term.
 You'll receive advance notice before an increase takes effect.

 Where is the Regional Sports Network Fee located on my bill?